joe-mcnealPW/servicenow-scripts/announcement-banner.md

 5. **Reuse the OOB `m2m_dismissed_announcement` table**, not a custom one.
 Keeps us aligned with the OOB banner and any admin tooling built over it.
 6. **Reuse the OOB localStorage key convention.** OOB's own `_cleanupStorage()` then housekeeps our keys for free, and the session-ID equality check gives us correct expiry with zero code.
 7. **Summary is stripped to plain text** server-side.
 It's a one-line bar, and stripping removes the `$sce.trustAsHtml` XSS surface entirely.
+8. **Multi-announcement UX is chevron paging** (one at a time, sliding), replacing the old expand-to-list `1/N` counter.
+Advancing slides content left, going back slides right.
+Left chevron inactive at the first item, right inactive at the last.
+Dismissing re-clamps the index to a neighbour rather than jumping to the top.
+9. **Title and summary both clamp** via `-webkit-line-clamp`, line counts driven by the `title_lines` (default 1) and `summary_lines` (default 2) options so they're tunable without touching CSS.
+10. **Link renders as an outlined button**; icons, chevrons, and button all derive color from `currentColor` (the foreground), with muted-foreground inactive chevrons — no hard-coded colors.
+11. **Content max-width is capped and centered on wide screens** (`max_width` option, default 1200px) while the colored band stays full-bleed.
+Mobile is chevrons-only — no swipe.
 8. **No skeleton, and no empty state** — see §10.
 Both are deliberate deviations from the standard for this widget specifically.

 ---